Faultify/Faultify/README.md

 It imitates the bad programmer by deliberately introducing errors.
 A test is assumed to fail after an introduced mutation, the test is likely to be error-prone if it instead succeeds.

-*note: faultify is just released and bugs can be expected, please open a issue if you get any.*
+*disclaimer: faultify is just released and bugs can be expected, please open a issue if you get any.*

 ### Getting Started